MAKING GODS FOR MEN (Part 1)

-Moses was mightily used of God in his generation.
+God mightily used Moses in his generation.
 It is impossible to write about the history of Israel without speaking about the unique role Moses played.

 How then did the people mistake Moses for the God who delivered and brought them out of Egypt?

-It is certainly wisdom for us to find out!
+It is undoubtedly wisdom for us to find out!

-Obviously, the ignorant, carnal and undiscerning children of Israel wanted some gods to go before them in their journey as a replacement for Moses, who they claimed brought them out of Egypt (Exo.
+The ignorant, carnal, and undiscerning children of Israel wanted some gods to go before them in their journey as a replacement for Moses, who they claimed brought them out of Egypt (Exo.
 32:1).

-But, who should be blamed for their ignorance, carnality, or spiritual immaturity?
+But who should be blamed for their carnality or spiritual immaturity?

-It would be very unfair to entirely blame Moses or hold him totally responsible for the carnality, idolatry, ignorance, or spiritual immaturity of the congregation he shepherded for about forty years.
-However, Moses cannot be entirely absolved from all the blame either.
+We cannot blame Moses entirely for the carnality, idolatry, or spiritual immaturity of Israel’s congregation.
+However, Moses cannot be completely absolved from all the blame either.

-The thrust of this piece is not to apportion blame, but to discover their blunders so as to avoid them and also to learn from them.
+The thrust of this piece is not to apportion blame but to discover their blunders to avoid them and learn from them.

-What are the lessons we can learn from this account or incidence?
+What are the lessons we can learn from this account or incident?

-First, Moses’ style of leadership contributed largely to the spiritual immaturity or lack of discernment of his congregation, the children of Israel.
+First, Moses’ leadership style contributed mainly to the spiritual immaturity or lack of discernment of his congregation, Israel’s children.

 How did he contribute to it?